raymondpang365/version-control-guide/README.md

 ## 1.2) Test-driven development

-Test-driven development is adopted.
+Test-driven development must be adopted.
 TDD means you have to first know the purpose of the code, then write the integration test and unit test.
 After that, write the actual code until all the tests pass.

+The baseline is that, at least write tests immidiately after you write the code.
-But before commit the code, you have to run and pass all the unit tests.
+Before commiting the code, you have to run and make sure you pass all the unit tests.

 ## 1.3) Pushing changes, Pull request, Handling Merge conflict